 Here is the key to solving the apparent irrationality, namely, total satisfaction.
 What gives me total satisfaction does not necessarily give satisfaction, let alone total satisfaction, to my brother and vice-versa.

-In psychology, the level of satisfaction or dissatisfaction is directly related to positive or negative Hedonic Tone or Valence respectively.
-Thus, when something provides a positive hedonic tone or valence the economic benefit/cost analysis is overridden and becomes irrelevant, no matter how much greater the cost may be over the benefit.
+In psychology, the level of satisfaction or dissatisfaction is directly related to positive or negative Hedonic Tone or Valence, respectively.
+Thus, when something provides a positive hedonic tone or valence the economic benefit/cost analysis is overridden and becomes irrelevant, no matter how much greater the cost may be over the benefit, especially when the time horizon is longer than immediately.

-This is because total satisfaction or utility cannot be adequately measured by economic models, let alone by a simple benefit/cost analysis.
+This is because total satisfaction or utility cannot be adequately measured by economic models, let alone by a simple benefit/cost analysis, especially in the long-term.

 JC Wandemberg Ph.D.